Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-baker.rst

 Stake and lottery
 -----------------

-A baker needs to stake a part of its CCD balance on the baker account.
+A baker needs to :ref:`stake<glossary-staked-amount>` a part of its CCD balance on the baker account.
 Later, the baker can then manually release a part of or all of the staked amount.
 The staked amount cannot be moved or transferred until it's released by the baker.

 .. note::